memgraph/docs/products/memgraph/upcoming/tutorials/wiki-articles.md

 DESC LIMIT 10;
 ```

-7. Stopwords like "where", "or" and "make" usually show up in Wikipedia articles and other texts.
+7. "The real MVP".
+Stopwords like "where", "or" and "make" usually show up in Wikipedia articles and other texts.
 Thankfully, this dataset doesn't contain any stopwords.
 But how can we, in general, know how important a `Term` is in an `Article` ?
 It may be the case that the `Term` appears in multiple `Articles` very often.
 Therefore, it's not so important and doesn't give us much new information. [tf-idf](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) is a popular numerical statistic that gives us the answer to our problem.
 It takes into account how often does a `Term` appear in the `Article` "Protein" and how often in `Articles` overall.
 Let's calculate `tf_idf` for all `Terms` in an `Article` "Protein"
 ```opencypher
 MATCH (:Article)
 WITH count(*) AS number_of_articles